akseidel/WpfRevitUserKeynoteManager/README.md

 # WpfRevituserKeynoteManager&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](WpfRevitUserKeynoteManager/images/keynotes.png)
 # A KeyNote Editor

 - 	The WpfRevituserKeynoteManager is for editing a Revit Userkeynote table files.
-It allows more than one person to edit keynotes at the same time while on separet computers ans unique Revit sessions provided they are each editing different keynote categories.
+It allows more than one person to edit keynotes at the same time while on separet computers and unique Revit sessions provided they are each editing different keynote categories.

 - 	The editor notifies each user working within the same table as to what each other user is doing.
 When someone commits an edit, the table is automatically reloaded at every user's editor session.